mozilla/id-specs/browserid/index.md

 #### BrowserID Delegated Support Document

-A BrowserID delegated-support document MUST be a well-formed JSON document with at least one field: <tt>authority</tt>.
+A BrowserID delegated-support document MUST be a well-formed JSON document with at least one field: `authority`.
 This field MUST be a domain name.

 For example: